bhavyagoyal1234/SNEditor-Shared-Note-Editor/README.md

 ## Shared-Note-Editor

 This is a web application for sharing & editing notes with your friends.
-The text editor is built using the MERN stack and on top of Slate.js.
-The collaborative editing part is implemented using web sockets with the help of Socket.io.
+The text editor is built using the MERN stack with tailwind CSS.
 Authentication using bcrypt and authorization using tokens.

 ### Main Features: